Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 workspace:* Local symlink Monorepo internal packages

-# Check for deprecated or vulnerable transitive dependencies
+# Surface deprecated or vulnerable transitive dependencies

-npm audit --production
+npm audit --omit=dev

 pnpm audit --json | jq '.advisories[] | select(.severity=="high")'

-pnpm add <pkg>@latest
+pnpm add lodash@latest

-yarn add <pkg>@latest
+yarn add lodash@latest

 pnpm install --frozen-lockfile

-yarn install --frozen-lockfile
+yarn install --immutable

-GitHub Actions CI/CD Enforcement Snippet
+GitHub Actions enforcement

-- name: Install Dependencies (Strict)
+- name: Install dependencies (strict)

 run: |